badtyprr/rolicoli-rl/README.md

 ## 🙏 Acknowledgments

 - [Stable Baselines3](https://stable-baselines3.readthedocs.io/) team for the excellent RL library
-- [OpenAI Gym](https://gymnasium.farama.org/) for the environment interface
+- [Gymnasium](https://gymnasium.farama.org/) for the environment interface standard
 - Pokemon Company for the original game
 - Contributors and the RL community